National Zoological Park (United States): Gibbon Ridge

 Gibbon Ridge is an enclosure housing four siamangs (two males named Bradley and Guntur and two females named Ronnie and Adinda).

-Great Cats on Lion and Tiger Hill
+Great Cats

-Great Cats opened in May 1976 and is separated into three enclosures with a moat.
-The zoo rotates four lions (two males named Shaka and Jumbe as well as two lionesses named Shera and Amahle) and three tigers (a Sumatran tigress named Damai and two Siberian tigers, a male named Metis and a female named Nikita) between the three exhibits.
+The Great Cats exhibit opened in the mid 1970s and is separated into three enclosures with a moat.
+The zoo rotates three lions (two males named Shaka and Jumbe as well as a lionesses named Shera) and three tigers (a Sumatran tigress named Damai and two Siberian tigers, a male named Metis and another male named Vostok) between the three exhibits.

+In between the main lion and tiger yards and the Think Tank exhibit are two habitats, one features a pair of Bat-Eared Foxes named Lando and Ziggy, and the other is currently empty but will feature Canada Lynx in the future.